andymeneely/project-timber-wolf/rules/RULES.md

 ![title](../img/title.svg)
 {:.title-img}

 You are a uniquely skilled individual in a career of high-risk, high-reward thievery.
-You work with other skilled criminals to quietly traverse buildings, making friends along the way.

 During each heist, you will collaborate using simultaneous gameplay.
 You will plan your heist, but you will also have to know when to abandon your plan.
 You use Ideas💡 to get the actions you need, but don't spend too many... you'll need those Ideas💡 to escape, too!

 You will start as an Amateur criminal with Amateur skills who is new to River City.

-But over time, hopefully with a few good decisions along the way, you and your teammates will level up your characters and skills as you make your way through the city.
+But over time, hopefully with a few good decisions along the way, you and your crew will level up your characters and skills as you make your way through the city.

 Version ⏱

-Questions?
-Contact Andy Meneely at andy.meneely@gmail.com

 <div class="pagebreak"/>